×

 When some people hear gold, they think of aged: reposado or añejo.
 But again, a lot of what is labelled as gold is actually an unaged tequila with caramel colouring added.
 Typically, these are also mixto tequilas, meaning not all of the sugars were derived from the agave plant.

-At PATRÓN Tequila, we are dedicated to crafting tequila with only three ingredients—water, yeast and 100% Weber Blue Agave—and we therefore don’t make gold tequilas.
+At PATRÓN Tequila, we are dedicated to crafting tequila with only three ingredients—water, yeast and 100% Blue Weber Agave—and we therefore don’t make gold tequilas.
 But what sets these tequilas apart from a taste standpoint?
 Let’s discuss the flavour differences between silver tequilas, gold tequilas and aged tequilas.

 Silver VS. Gold VS. Aged: How Do They Taste?